ViratKumarr/Mock_Ecom_Cart/README.md

 <p align="center"> © 2025 Virat Kumar | Made with ❤️ by <strong>Virat</strong><br/> <a href="https://virat-portfolio-personal.vercel.app">Portfolio</a> • <a href="https://github.com/ViratKumarr">GitHub</a> • <a href="https://www.linkedin.com/in/viratkumar04/">LinkedIn</a> </p> ```

-✅ Steps to Use

-Copy this entire content into your root README.md.

-(Optional) Create an /assets folder in your repo and upload screenshots (product-page.png, etc.).

-Then run:

-git add README.md
-git commit -m "Added professional project README" git push